Part Three of a three-part series:

-Another argument they try to make is…that because Jesus is describing the initial violence at the onset of the “great tribulation”, as being located in and around the Jerusalem area…that this means the troubles that follow the “abomination of desolation” only effect Jewish people…and that therefore the Olivet Discourse only applies to Jewish people.
+One of those arguments that has been made is…that because Jesus is describing the initial violence at the onset of the “great tribulation”, as being located in and around the Jerusalem area…that this means the troubles that follow the “abomination of desolation” only impact Jewish people…and that therefore the Olivet Discourse only applies to Jewish people.

-How do these folks not know that the time of tribulation quickly spreads to all the world?
+But the Bible is clear the time of tribulation quickly spreads to all the world.
 Yes, the leading feature of the Great Tribulation (which begins at the middle point of this seven year period)…is the “desolation” of Jerusalem and the attendant holocaust of the Jewish people in the Jerusalem area.
 Thus, the Abomination of Desolation.

 But Jerusalem is merely “ground zero” of the Great Tribulation.
 Any Bible student worth his salt is routinely aware the Antichrist very quickly spreads his ‘troubles’ and his persecutions all across the globe: Revelation 12:16-17:

 “But the earth helped the woman [the righteous remnant of Israel], and the earth opened its mouth and drank up the river which the dragon poured out of his mouth.
 So the dragon was enraged with the woman, and went off to make war with the rest of her children, those who keep the commandments of God and hold to the testimony of Jesus.”